Risk-Neutral Pricing of Financial Instruments in Emission Markets: A Structural Approach: Risk-neutral pricing of allowance certificates

-\begin{remark} The existence and uniqueness of a solution to the FBSDE \eqref{eq:allowance_FBSDE} is a delicate and partially still open question, whose investigation has only recently begun.
-The non-standardness of this kind of equation arises from the degeneracy of one of its forward components (the emissions process $(E_t)$ in our case) combined with the singularity of the terminal condition.
+\begin{remark}\rm The existence and uniqueness of a solution to the FBSDE \eqref{eq:allowance_FBSDE} is a delicate question.
+The nonstandardness of this kind of equation arises from the degeneracy of one of its forward components (the emissions process $(E_t)$ in our case) combined with the singularity of the terminal condition.
 Together, these features conspire to cause the random variable $E_T$ to develop a point mass at the cap $E_{\text{cap}}$, as shown in \cite{rCarmona2011b}.
-In the same paper it is also shown that under the assumption that $\mu_d$ and $\sigma_d$ are Lipschitz continuous and exhibit at most linear growth and that $\mu_e$ is Lipschitz continuous and strictly decreasing in $A$, a unique solution to equation \eqref{eq:allowance_FBSDE} exists satisfying the initial conditions $D_0=d$, $E_0=0$ and the relaxed terminal condition
+In the same paper it is also shown that under the assumption that $\mu_D$ and $\sigma_D$ are Lipschitz continuous and exhibit at most linear growth and that $\mu_E$ is Lipschitz continuous and strictly decreasing in $A$, a unique solution to \eqref{eq:allowance_FBSDE} exists satisfying the initial conditions $D_0=d$, $E_0=0$ and the relaxed terminal condition

 Moreover, it is shown that there exists a continuous function $\alpha$ such that $A_t = \alpha(t,D_t,E_t)$ for $0\leq t < T$.
-Under considerably more restrictive conditions on the coefficients but preserving the distinctive features of the problem (degeneracy of the forward component and a singularity in the terminal condition) the value function $\alpha$ is actually smooth (cf. \cite{rCarmona2010g}).
-Both papers highlight the close connection between FBSDEs of the kind \eqref{eq:allowance_FBSDE} and the theory of conservation law PDEs.
-The smoothness result in \cite{rCarmona2010g} together with existence results for conservation law PDEs that allow for less regular coefficients (cf. \cite{lHormander1997}) make it feasible to also hope for existence results for equation \eqref{eq:allowance_FBSDE} under less strict conditions on the coefficients and leading to improved regularity of the value function $\alpha$. \end{remark}
+Under considerably more restrictive conditions on the coefficients but preserving the distinctive features of the problem (degeneracy of the forward component and a singularity in the terminal condition), the value function $\alpha$ is actually smooth (cf.~\cite{rCarmona2010g}).
+Since the original acceptance of this paper for publication (cf. \cite{sHowison2012}), new results have been obtained which affirmatively answer the question of existence and uniqueness of a solution to the FBSDE (\ref{eq:allowance_FBSDE}) under weaker conditions on the regularity of the coefficients $\mu_D$ and $\sigma_D$ than required in \cite{rCarmona2011b} and \cite{rCarmona2010g}.
+In fact it is sufficient for $\mu_D$ and $\sigma_D$ to exhibit sufficient regularity to guarantee that the stochastic differential equation for $(D_t)$ has a strong solution.
+We refer the interested reader to the thesis \cite{newref} for the precise statement and the proof of the theorem. \end{remark}